Best Non-Alcoholic Red Wines for 2026 (Taste-Tested & Reviewed)

 Tasting Notes:

-This non-alcoholic red from France is exceptional and one of the best French options I’ve had to date.
-It’s clear high quality winemaking has gone into this product and I think it really stands out on its own amongst the multitude of options in the n/a red category.
-Divin cultivates their own vines in the Loire region and produces six styles. **This red is from their Vigneron series, not their entry level pinot noir.
+This non-alcoholic red from France is exceptional and one of the best pinot noir options I’ve had to date.
+It’s clear high quality winemaking has gone into this product.
+It tastes amazing with a lighter, more delicate mouthfeel, and notes of red berry and subtle earthiness.
+Divin cultivates its own vines in the Loire region and produces several styles, but this bottling comes from their Vigneron series — not their entry-level Pinot Noir — which makes a noticeable difference in structure and overall quality.
+Incredible!

 Not available in the U.S. yet.